synfig/synfig/README.md

 #### Building from source

-See autotools/make instructions here - https://synfig-docs-dev.readthedocs.io/en/latest/common/building.html

-See CMake instructions here - https://synfig-docs-dev.readthedocs.io/en/latest/common/cmake.html
+See instructions for installing dependencies and building using autotools/make or CMAKE here - https://synfig-docs-dev.readthedocs.io/en/latest/building/Building%20Synfig.html

 If you have previous synfig build installed in system path (e.g. `/usr/local/`), you are recommended to uninstall that.